 In a report of the long-term outcomes for 1,938 PPCM transplant patients and 28 age-match controls, Bouabdallaoui et al. (2018) concluded that the outcomes “were favourable”, and this is supported by the experience at the St Vincent’s Hospital Heart & Lung Transplant Unit.
 Unfortunately, the Bouabdallaoui group did not collect tissue from these failing explanted hearts.
 More recently Rasmusson et al. (2018) reported that of 42,406 transplantations, 9,419 were women and 485 of these had PPCM (Rasmusson et al. 2012).
 These patients had a higher list status and were younger, but graft survival was lower than comparable other women.
 In the USA, 1,258 women received LVADs either as a bridge to recovery or to transplantation, and this is another source of ventricular tissue that may have been snap-frozen and stored.
 If even a small fraction of these were snap-frozen, they would be valuable for research.

 We therefore need to look for existing (and future) sources of PPCM transplanted hearts.
-The registry of the International Society for Heart and Lung Transplantation (Taylor et al. 2007) reported there are about 5,000 heart transplantation procedures have been performed.
-Other estimates are as low 3,500.
+The registry of the International Society for Heart and Lung Transplantation (Taylor et al. 2007) reported that about 5,000 heart transplantation procedures are performed annually.

 Another potential source of tissue is formalin-fixed paraffin-embedded (FFPE) tissue.
 While this is not the ideal source for RNA sequencing because formalin fixation degrades RNA and crosslinks it to its ligands, the 10x Genomics FFPE Visium slides employ clever chemistry to retrieve and immobilize mRNA and visually connect it the cells of origin.
 The current technology has a spatial resolution of 55 µm but in 2022 they will release Visium slides with a resolution of about 5 µm, sufficient to examine the individual nuclei of human cardiomyocytes.
 In the context of PPCM, this is noteworthy because it opens a previously untapped source of tissue in FFPE archived blocks in hospital pathology departments.
 Details of sample preparation and a demonstration protocol can be viewed here: https://support.10xgenomics.com/spatial-gene-expression-ffpe/sample-prep